perma-id/w3id.org/examples/README.md

 web pages and files), and more.
 The 'dot' (period or full stop) before the file name makes it a hidden file in Unix-based environments.

 In W3ID context, it is used primarily for URL redirection.
 The `.htaccess` file is where you can put URL rewriting rules in.
 A set of URL rewriting rules will work together and effectively made URL redirection happen.

 ### Put ID info and maintainer info inside .htaccess

-You are encouraged to put a breif ID info and a maintainer info in the comment (lines staring with `#` character) of a `.htaccess` file.
+Maintainers of an ID are required to put a breif ID info and a maintainer info in the comment (lines staring with `#` character) of a `.htaccess` file.

+Having contact info and GitHub username help the overall maintainance process easier.

 ```ApacheConf
 # Example